- An optimized Revenue Cycle Management (RCM) process is crucial for a successful practice

 - Three ways to improve your RCM process: implement a financial clearance process, utilize modern technology and implement a comprehensive dashboard

 Healthcare organizations (HCOs) reside in a turbulent financial climate.
 They face increased pressures from government and commercial payers when dealing with the ever-changing regulations on reimbursement.
 Regardless of the size of your practice, it’s imperative to review and update your Revenue Cycle Management processes to ensure financial success.
 Navicure has released a white paper written by RCM consultant Elizabeth W. Woodcock, MBA, FACMPE, CPC on how to improve your RCM.
 We’ve previewed a few of their tips here.

 1. Implement a financial clearance process

 Financial clearance is the “process of verifying insurance coverage, benefits eligibility and financial responsibility, including unmet deductibles, and, importantly, communicating that information to the patient.”
 It’s important to keep patients financially responsible, or “in the know” about charges at all times, lest they blame the provider.
 Having patients understand the financial responsibilities empowers the patient.
-Just as an EHR can enhance patient-provider relationship, educating patients about the financial side of healthcare can boost patient satisfaction and health outcomes.
+Just as an EHR can enhance the patient-provider relationship, educating patients about the financial side of healthcare can boost patient satisfaction and health outcomes.

 2. Utilize modern technology

 Electronic health records (EHRs) are vital to successful practice.
 They are the tools which allow providers to handle medical record keeping (EMR), as well as finances (practice management software).
 Practice management software offers significant advantages; namely, it helps to improve cash flow, reduce costs and enable staff to work smarter.

 With a good practice management system in place, look for ways to automate these critical functions:

 - Insurance coverage and benefits eligibility: Verifying your insurance and confirming the patient’s insurance information with the payer can be cumbersome and error-prone.
 Having an automated system with scrubber checks reduces the chance of claims rejection.